Abdominal obesity: Other health risks

 Central obesity can be a feature of lipodystrophies, a group of diseases that is either inherited, or due to secondary causes (often protease inhibitors, a group of medications against AIDS).
 Central obesity is a symptom of Cushing's syndrome and is also common in patients with polycystic ovary syndrome (PCOS).
 Central obesity is associated with glucose intolerance and dyslipidemia.
 Once dyslipidemia becomes a severe problem, an individual's abdominal cavity would generate elevated free fatty acid flux to the liver.
 The effect of abdominal adiposity occurs not just in those who are obese, but also affects people who are non-obese and it also contributes to insulin sensitivity.

-Ghroubi et al. (2007) examined whether abdominal circumference is a more reliable indicator than BMI of the presence of knee osteoarthritis in obese patients.
+Ghroubi et al. (2007) examined whether abdominal circumference is a more reliable indicator than BMI or the presence of knee osteoarthritis in obese patients.
 They found that it actually appears to be a factor linked with the presence of knee pain as well as osteoarthritis in obese study subjects.
 Ghroubi et al. (2007) concluded that a high abdominal circumference is associated with great functional repercussion.

+Research published in The Lancet (2023) found that high levels of visceral fat were related to poorer cognitive performance.
+The findings suggest that maintaining a healthy weight and metabolic health may be important for preserving cognitive function.